Whirlpool names Rob Moser vice president, global consumer design

 BENTON HARBOR — Rob Moser is the new Whirlpool Corp. vice president of global consumer design.

-The Benton Harbor-based appliance company announced the hire on Tuesday, a day after his role became effective.
+The Benton Harbor-based appliance company announced the hiring Tuesday, a day after his role became effective.

 “We are excited to welcome Rob to Whirlpool Corp.,” said Roberto Campos, executive vice president, global product organization, in a prepared statement.
 “Rob will be leading a group of world-class designers and innovators, and their work together will enhance product leadership and help to improve lives at home for years to come.”